braindatalab/PyBispectra/docs/source/installation.rst

     uv venv pybispectra_env

 Activate the environment using the
-`appropriate command for your operating system and shell <https://docs.astral.sh/uv/pip/environments/#using-a-virtual-environment>`_, then install the package:
+`appropriate uv command for your operating system and shell <https://docs.astral.sh/uv/pip/environments/#using-a-virtual-environment>`_, then install the package:

 .. code-block::